SoftJavascript/Netflix_menu-Logo/README.md

-# Netflix Menu and Logo design
+# Netflix Menu and Logo Design